-I am an Associate Professor of Psychology, and Chair of the Department of Gender & Women's Studies at Saint Mary's College, Notre Dame, IN.
+I am an Associate Professor of Psychology, and Chair of the Department of Psychological Sciences at Saint Mary's College, Notre Dame, IN.

 As a Social Psychologist, my research examines the impact of stereotyping & prejudice on stigmatized groups.
 I am interested in the intersection of gender and social class, particularly how stereotypes about low-income women influence real-world outcomes.
 I apply my research in educational settings, and am an expert in FGLI student outcomes.

 Additionally, I also work on issues of stereotype threat, dehumanization, intergroup relations, cross-cultural psychology, and the impact of single-sex environments on college-aged women.

 I received my Ph.D. in Psychology at The New School for Social Research in 2008.

 APA Committee on Socioeconomic Status

 Society for Personality and Social Psychology

 Society for the Psychological Study of Social Issues

 Society for the Psychology of Women (APA Div.
 35)